Key Dates

 Chapter II: Theory (and history)

 This chapter should develop your argument and ground it in secondary sources.
 In detail, explain your idea, and justify its validity with as many good reasons as you can.
-For many theses, this requires a historical component that sets the argument in the context of a sequence of events in the real world of politics.
-Your core chapters (see below) may also be historical, but by contrast they will contain lots of detailed evidence.
+For some theses, this requires a historical component that sets the argument in the context of a sequence of events in the real world of politics.
+Your core chapters (see below) may also be historical, but, by contrast, they will contain lots of detailed evidence.
 This chapter is the place to define concepts and explain how your idea relates to and draws on the writings of other people.
 A short thesis may fold this chapter into the introductory chapter.

 Chapters III, IV (and V): Evidence (The Core)